MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 To resolve such issues, in the **Activate Windows Server VMs** window, select the machine with the warning, and then select **Manage activation keys** to enter a new key.

-#### Error 2: "Some machines use keys for an older version of Windows Server"
+#### Error 2: "Some servers use keys for an older version of Windows Server"

 All machines must use the same version of keys.
 Update the keys to the same version to ensure that the VMs stay activated regardless of which machine they run on.